 If you want to use a peanut butter like Jif or Skippy, that will most likely work, too, but I haven’t tested those myself.
 (But let me know if you try it so I can hear how it goes for you!)

 Peanut Butter Blondies (Flourless!)

-- Preheat oven to 350F and line an 8" or 9" square pan with parchment paper.
+- Preheat oven to 350F and line an 8" square pan with parchment paper.
 (Pro Tip: Grease the pan with a little spray oil first to help keep the parchment paper in place when you add the batter)

 - In a mixing bowl, combine the peanut butter, honey, egg, salt and baking soda and stir well, until a thick and sticky batter has formed.
 Fold in the dark chocolate chips, if using.